ryanGITC/LDBC-SNB-BI-Interactive-GQL/README.md

 In order to test the pattern match the GQL parser is utilized.
 Instruction on how to use the parser can be found in [https://github.com/OlofMorra/GQL-parser]
 Incase there is an error in running the parser on windows the following commands can be used:

-clean install: mvn clean install '-Dmaven.test.skip=true' running : mvn clean install '-Dmaven.test.skip=true'
+clean install: mvn clean install '-Dmaven.test.skip=true' <br />
+running : mvn clean install '-Dmaven.test.skip=true'